ANCIT/eGit-extensions/README.md

   - Earlier Implemented as Gimmick which would open the URL in a Browser and you could click on Create PullRequest
   - Now the Feature is extended and implemented using GitHub Mylyn Connector, so that you can raise PullRequest from Eclipse itself in the true sense.

+2.Fork Visualisation
+  - Select a Branch in the Github Repositories View and See the Forks of the Selected Repo Graphically and Hierarchially.

 Features to follow
-2. Fork Visualisation
-3. Other GitHub Operations thru GUI.
+  - Other GitHub Operations thru GUI.